yellowdog/python-examples/README.md

 This can be extended to any other namespace by using the `--namespace`/`-n` option.

-To delete a specific directory or object, supply the directory or object name using the `--tag` option, e.g.:
+To delete a specific directory or object, supply the directory or object name using the `--tag` option, for example:

 ```shell
 yd-delete --tag "path/to/my/directory"